-- Oncologists care for patients with cancer. - Cardiologists care for patients with heart conditions. - Orthopedists care for patients with certain bone, joint, or muscle conditions.
+- Oncologists care for patients with cancer. - Cardiologists care for patients with heart conditions. - Orthopedists care for patients with certain bone, joint, or muscle conditions. - Your PCP may refer you to a specialist.
+You do not need approval from the plan to see any in-network provider.
+However, certain medical services require prior authorization (or approval in advance) from the plan to make sure the requested services are medically necessary and a covered benefit.

-You may need to get a referral from your PCP before you see a plan specialist (there are a few exceptions, including routine women's health care that we explained previously in this section).

-Certain medical services require prior authorization (or approval in advance) from the plan to make sure the requested services are medically necessary and a covered benefit.
 If you need a service that requires a prior authorization, your PCP or provider will work with the plan to obtain prior approval.
 Please refer to Chapter 4, Section 2.1 for information about which services require a prior authorization.
 Once the plan receives your request, we have up to 14 days to make a decision.
 The plan must follow the same criteria requirements as Original Medicare when processing prior authorizations.
 If the criteria for the medical service(s) request are met, you and your doctor may move forward with obtaining your care.
 If the criteria are not met, the request may be denied, in which case you have the right to an appeal (see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).